ZoeyVid/nginx-proxy-manager/README.md

 **Note: ModSecurity overblocking (403 Error)?
 Please see `/opt/npm/etc/modsecurity`, if you also use CRS please see [here](https://coreruleset.org/docs/concepts/false_positives_tuning).** <br>
 **Note: Other Databases like MariaDB may work, but are unsupported.** <br>
 **Note: access.log/stream.log, logrotate and goaccess are NOT enabled by default bceuase of GDPR, you can enable them in the compose.yaml.** <br>
+**Note: watchtower does NOT update NPMplus, you need to do it yourself (it will only pull the image, but not update the container itself).** <br>

 ## Project Goal